 Dosage for plaque psoriasis in adults

-For treating plaque psoriasis, Cosentyx’s typical starting dosage in adults is 300 mg (given as two 150-mg injections) once per week.
-This is taken at weeks 0, 1, 2, 3, and 4 of treatment.
+For treating plaque psoriasis in adults, Cosentyx is subcutaneous injections.
+The typical starting dosage for this condition is 300 mg (given as one injection or as two 150-mg injections) once per week.
+This will be given for the first 5 weeks of treatment.
 This is the loading dose phase.
 After this, your dosage frequency will decrease to 300 mg every 4 weeks.

 If your doctor determines that your plaque psoriasis can be treated with a lower dosage, you may start by taking 150 mg of Cosentyx instead.
-This may be taken once per week for weeks 0, 1, 2, 3, and 4.
+This will be given for the first 5 weeks of treatment.
 Then, your doctor will change your dosage frequency to 150 mg every 4 weeks.

 Dosage for plaque psoriasis in children